 Simplest put, when I take an identifiable photo of someone, it is theirs, not mine.
 I don’t claim that’s the right rule for every photographer, but it’s the one with which I remain most at ease.

 Of what use, then, are photos such as those of him I cannot share?
 Why take them in the first place?
-Well, not everything need be shared to be valued.
+Well, not everything need be published to have value.

 I completed my initial journey through the lower-48 U.S. states 21 months after I started.
 Then I had a second stroke.

 The primary impact of the first, in early 2015, was to my vision; I lost about 40 percent of my field of view – that to the lower left.
 It’s still gone, although I hardly notice now.
 One doctor compared it to losing a finger to the first knuckle.
 “The bad news is, it will not grow back.
 The good news?
-It will not get any shorter … unless you’re foolish enough to shove what’s left of it into a table saw, again.”
+It will not get any shorter.”

 The second stroke impacted my speech, which, unlike a finger, I was able to regain … in part.

-I also lost some memory, which I have not recovered … except what I could refresh from copious photos and journal entries and email and texts and such.
+I also lost some memory, which I have not recovered … except what I could refresh from copious photos and journal entries and email and text messages and such.

 It’s funny how memory works.
 And how it doesn’t.
 One of my cousins texted to ask if I had contact information for another cousin, and I recalled that we had a cousin by his name, but could remember no details about him.
 Nothing.
-It’s as if I’d found a physical file jacket with “Cousin Joe” written on the label tab, but the jacket was empty.
+It’s as if I’d found a physical file folder with “Cousin Mike” written on the label tab, but the folder was empty.

 I had almost completed first drafts of two books before that second stroke.
-One, a novel titled Tilda about a fellow on a bicycle following a talking dog around the country, is a love story.
+One, a novel titled Tilda, about a fellow on a bicycle following a talking dog around the country, is a love story.
 Go figure.
-I wrote the second, working title How a Journey Begins (which purports to be nonfiction), from the perspectives of others I encountered during those first 21 months of bike travel – people like that retired Boston firefighter – sans names, of course, or any other identifiers.
+I wrote the second, working title The Boy (which purports to be nonfiction), from the perspectives of others I encountered during those first 21 months of bike travel – people like that retired Boston firefighter – sans names, of course, or any other identifiers.

 It was when rereading that second book that I realized the extent of my memory loss.
 I had little recollection of much of it, which, all considered, felt like a blessing.
 Many of the stories I’d recorded there were (are) as if new to me, in whole or in part.
 And oh, such wonderful tales!
 All the more so because the words I composed then now represent their entirety – there remain no other memories to tempt embellishment.